-- (e) The text of the advertisement or circular must be cleared by the Panel. - (f) In every case the FCA, the relevant UK regulated market or UK multilateral trading facility and the Panel must be sent a copy of the final text of the advertisements or circulars in hard copy form and electronic form at the same time as they are sent to the newspapers or are published.
+- (e) The text of the advertisement or circular must be cleared by the Panel. - (f) In every case the FCA, the relevant UK regulated market or UK multilateral trading facility and the Panel must be sent a copy of the final text of the advertisements or circulars at the same time as they are sent to the newspapers or are published.